-This course is aimed at EHP’s, EH Managers, planners, regeneration officers and other staff who will need to understand and be capable of contributing to, or conducting, a Rapid Health Impact Assessment (HIA), and appreciate how to use the findings in practice.
+This course is aimed at officers such as EHP's and EH Managers, planners, regeneration officers and other staff who will need to understand and be capable of contributing to, or in some cases, conducting, a Rapid Desk Top HIA and appreciate how to use the findings in practice.

-Day 1 is designed to provide insight into the process and principles that underpin Health Impact Assessment (HIA).
-The learning from Day 1 is then strengthened through the undertaking of a Rapid Desk Top HIA assignment.
+Day 1 of the course is designed to provide insight into the process and principles that underpin Health Impact Assessment (HIA).
+The learning from Day 1 is then strengthened through the undertaking of a Rapid HIA assignment.

 The learning outcomes include:

 - Knows the policy drivers that support the use of HIA

 - Knows the benefits and outcomes that HIA can achieve